vmware/terraform-provider-avi/website/docs/r/avi_alertscriptconfig.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `uuid` -  Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
+* `uuid` -  Allowed with any value in enterprise, essentials, basic, enterprise with cloud services edition.